Itsbeenawile/Expert-Goggles/README.md

 Expert Goggles is a web browser extension that assists user in interpreting various forms of data visualization.
 As an entry point for a larger vision, Expert Goggles is currently designed to work with visualizations from the D3 library.
 With Expert Goggles installed, a user browses the web and finds an article or other publication containing data visualizations.
 The extension uses a web scraper to parse the source code of the page to locate the point at which the D3 visualization occurs and determine its type.
-Once this is done, a notice is generated near the visualization point on the page, which the user can click and access a sidebar with information as to how to interpret it.<br><br>
+Once this is done, a notice is generated near the visualization point on the page, which the user can click and access a sidebar with information as to how to interpret it.<br>

 <h3>Features in Development</h3>
 Expert Goggles is still actively in development.
 Primary updates in development include:<br>